ErlanDumah/hash_map_parser_sample/Q1/README.md

 ### Runtime analysis

-Function `get`, `insert`, `remove` can be argued by amortisation to be O(1).
+Functions `get`, `insert`, `remove` can be argued by amortisation to be O(1).
 For each one of them the worst case is a scan of the entire fixed size storage array.
 However this case happens only as the hashtable fills up.
+It can be assumed given reasonable size that the

 Functions `get_first`, `get_last` are both a lookup of an array entry per index, thereby O(1).